-The Huawei P8 is the best smartphone to come out of the Chinese firm to date, and it shows some very real promise that the company is heading in the right direction, which it's lived up to with the P9 and P10.
+The Huawei P8 was the best smartphone to come out of the Chinese firm at launch, and it showed some very real promise that the company is heading in the right direction, which it's lived up to with the P9 and P10.

 It still doesn't quite hit the same heights as the flagships its trying to compete with though, and that becomes apparent after spending some time with the P8.

 I wouldn't say it's quite as nice as these handsets, but it's up there and for that Huawei should be commended.

 The full HD display is easy on the eye, the camera has a decent range of features - even if some of them are a bit gimmicky - and the price tag attached the Huawei P8 is eye-catching in its own right, and especially so two years later.

 In an attempt to differentiate itself from the mobile market Huawei has added some slightly left field features in Knuckle Sense and Voice Wakeup.

 On the surface you can understand the potential of these features, but I was disappointed to find just how poorly both had been implemented.

 Voice wakeup isn't good enough at recognising your alert phrase over normal conversation, but at least you can turn it off.
 More annoying is Knuckle Sense which can't be disabled and constantly mixes up your finger and knuckle.

 Considering there's an octa-core processor and 3GB of RAM stuffed inside the P8's super slim body the performance on screen doesn't make it all that clear, which is a shame.